 Ensuring the safety of all athletes who step foot on your athletic facilities is crucial.
 When an athlete hits a wall or other surface, either their body or the wall absorbs the majority of the impact.
 If the wall padding is not sufficient, the player may sustain a more serious injury because they take the majority of the impact, instead of the wall pad.

-G-max testing is used to determine the shock-attenuation performance of sports services, such as wall pads and different turf surfaces.
-The equation for determining the g-max rating is simple.
-It is:
+G-max testing is used to determine the shock-reducing performance of different sports materials, such as wall pads and turf.
+The equation for determining the g-max rating is simple:

-If your facility’s amenities have a high g-max rating, your athletes are more likely to be injured in a collision.
 If the g-max rating is high, the shock-attenuation of the wall pad or turf is poor, leading to more injuries.
-If your athlete collides with a wall or floor at a fast pace, you want that padding to absorb the brunt of the force, reducing the risk of your athlete breaking a bone, spraining a joint, or getting a TBI.
+If your athlete collides with a wall or floor at a fast pace, you want that padding to absorb the brunt of the force, reducing the risks your athletes face.

-G-max testing examines the shock absorbency of your wall pads and compares them to the standards set by the American Society for Testing and Materials (ASTM).
+High, of course, is relative; generally, testing compares results to standards set by the American Society for Testing and Materials (ASTM).
 From there, you have to decide whether your wall pads and turf performs at an acceptable rate, or if they need to be replaced.

-The ASTM is the most commonly used standard for shock absorbency.
-According to ASTM requirements, each test point in your facility as to be under 200 Gs, or it is considered unsafe and needs to be replaced.
-When you choose Fieldwallpads.com, you get a company that makes every product so it goes above and beyond the standards.
+When you choose Fieldwallpads.com, you get a company that makes every product so it goes above and beyond these standards.
 We want your athletes to be protected, and we want your wall padding to last for years to come.

 Most wall pads, including ours, are designed to last anywhere from seven to 15 years.
 We recommend that you test your wall pads once every year to ensure the g-max rating stays low and your athletes stay safe.
 How well your wall pads hold up depends on a variety of factors, including: